littlstar/s3-lambda/frontpage.md

 ## S3renity
-S3renity allows you to treat `S3` directories like arrays, and lets you perform batch operations on them.
+S3renity allows you to treat S3 files like arrays, and lets you perform batch operations on them.

 Some use cases...
 - Quickly prototype MapReduce jobs